 H = hormonal support.
 Hormone levels may be sub-optimal in spite of normal laboratory tests.

 I = infection, inflammation or impingement (pressure on nerves by growths), including heavy metal and chemical toxicity and mechanical, situational, physical or psychological stresses, need to be addressed.

 N = nutritional support.
 Optimal nutrition, often well above RDA levels, is critical for healing and tissue repair.

 Nutritional measures should include minimising animal fat intake, as this converts to arachidonic acids, prostaglandins and leukotrienes, which are largely responsible for promoting inflammatory processes in the body.
 Inflammation is a major cause of chronic pain.
 These inflammatory chemicals can be greatly reduced by increasing intake of omega-3 oils from cold-water fish or krill.
-In addition to eating oily fish such as sardines, pilchards and herring twice a week, you should take a daily large dose of pharmaceutical grade omega-3 oil capsules (3 000 – 9 000 mg EPA).
+In addition to eating oily fish such as sardines, pilchards and herring twice a week, you should take a daily large dose of pharmaceutical grade omega-3 oil capsules (3 000 to 9 000 mg EPA).
 Beware of eating too much salmon or tuna, or consuming their oils, as they are a potential source of mercury intoxication.
 Also beware of instant coffee, which has been found to contain substances that block the receptor sites used by our natural pain-killing endorphins, making pain seem more intense.

 When the four areas of SHIN have been addressed, the cause of the pain will often have been eliminated, and it may simply disappear.
 If additional treatment is required, one or more of the following measures could be considered.